BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Conclusion

 \section{Conclusion}

-In this work, we presented BiNoMaP, a novel framework for learning category-level bimanual non-prehensile skills.
-Through extensive real-world experiments, we demonstrated that BiNoMaP not only significantly outperforms strong visuomotor and RL-based baselines, but also generalizes effectively across diverse skills and object shapes.
-Its modular design was shown to be both effective and robust, with each component contributing positively to performance.
-Moreover, the learned primitives were successfully composed into higher-level downstream tasks, revealing strong composability and practical applicability.
-Taken together, these results highlight BiNoMaP as a promising step toward scalable and generalizable non-prehensile bimanual manipulation.
+In this work, we introduced BiNoMaP, an RL-free framework that formulates bimanual non-prehensile manipulation as geometry-structured skill learning.
+By transforming coarse human demonstrations into contact-aware, parameterized motion primitives, BiNoMaP enables category-level generalization across diverse object instances.
+Extensive real-world experiments demonstrate consistent improvements over strong visuomotor and RL-based baselines across multiple skills and objects.
+Importantly, because the primitives are defined in task space via geometry-constrained relative poses rather than embodiment-specific policies, they transfer naturally across dual-arm robotic platforms with different kinematic structures.
+Together with their composability for downstream tasks, these results highlight BiNoMaP as a scalable and transferable approach to non-prehensile bimanual manipulation.

-\textbf{Limitations}.
-First, the current framework operates in an open-loop manner and lacks closed-loop correction, making it vulnerable to execution errors or contact deviations without re-observation and re-planning.
-Second, without tactile sensing, BiNoMaP is less effective for manipulating strictly rigid objects with minimal compliance (e.g., pivoting metal, ceramic or glass bowls/plates), where fine-grained force feedback is critical.
-Finally, BiNoMaP is now designed in a skill- or category-specific manner, whereas integrating it into a more unified language-driven VLA model that schedules multiple skills end-to-end would be an attractive solution for real-world applications.
+\textbf{Limitations:} First, the current overall framework operates in an open-loop manner and lacks closed-loop error correction, making it sensitive to execution deviations.
+Second, without tactile sensing, it is less effective for strictly rigid objects where precise force feedback is critical to achieve the dexterous manipulation.
+Finally, BiNoMaP remains skill- or category-specific, integrating it into a unified language-driven VLA system for end-to-end multi-skill scheduling is an important direction for future work.